aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

 ## Objects List Filter mode
 * Jobsender support ignore some objects while comparing bucket.
 Edit s3_migration_ignore_list.txt, add the file bucket/key as one file one line.
-Or The last character " * " means wildcard prefix, or the first character " * " means wildcard suffix.
+Or use wildcard "*" or "?".
 E.g.
 ```
 your_src_bucket/your_exact_key.mp4
 your_src_bucket/your_exact_key.*